-Carrying on from last year’s successful competition, the 2019 FIVB Volleyball Nations League continues on the same format of 12 core teams and 4 challenger teams per gender.
+Carrying on from the successful 2019 competition, the 2021 FIVB Volleyball Nations League continues in the same format of 12 core teams and 4 challenger teams per gender.

-- The women’s core teams include Brazil, China, Germany, Italy, Japan, Korea, The Netherlands, Russia, Serbia, Thailand, Turkey and USA.
-The challenger teams are Belgium, the Dominican Republic and Poland, plus newly promoted Bulgaria who won last year’s Challenger Cup to replace Argentina who were relegated in 2018.
+- The women's core teams include Brazil, China, Germany, Italy, Japan, Korea, Netherlands, Russia, Serbia, Thailand, Turkey and USA.
+The challenger teams are Belgium, the Dominican Republic and Poland, plus newly promoted Canada who won the latest FIVB Volleyball Challenger Cup to replace Bulgaria who were relegated in 2019.

 The top five teams at the end of the Preliminary Round join the hosts of the Finals to fight for the ultimate prize.

-Last year in Lille Russia beat hosts France for the men’s gold medal, while USA outplayed Brazil for bronze.
-In the women’s competition in Nanjing, USA overcame Turkey in the final and hosts China picked up bronze with a win over Brazil.
+Last year in Chicago, Russia beat hosts USA for the men's gold medal, while Poland outplayed Brazil for bronze.
+In the women’s competition in Nanjing, USA overcame Brazil in the final and hosts China picked up bronze with a win over Turkey.

 The whole competition totals 260 matches – 130 per gender across the almost two-month duration.
 With an identical format for men and women, the Volleyball Nations League promotes equality in volleyball, while also making it simpler and more engaging to follow.